shuvabratadey/openocd_and_gdb/README.md

     - `info scope <function>`: Lists the variables in scope for a function.
     - `info reg` or `info registers` or `info all-registers`: Lists CPU register contents.
     - `info threads`: Lists all threads.
+      - `info thread <num>`: Displays detailed info about a specific thread.
     - `info frame`: Details about the current stack frame.
     - `info stack`: Shows the current call stack.
     - `info sources`: Lists all source files that GDB has debug information for.